twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-12-assistance-to-ones-wife-and-children%zh.rst

 One of the most important things woman folks should contemplate is the problem of abortion in the world today.
 Nowadays most people think it very lightly.
 This is one of the serious misconduct by some mothers-to-be and mothers.
 This is the act of murdering one’s own offspring.
 Even though not serious than matricide, this action make human beings inferior than animal.
 Some animals even give up their lives for protecting their offspring.

 There was a true story happened in China long time ago.
 I am sure there were also many real stories about female animals protecting their offspring around the world.
 A Chinese scholar invited some of his friends for lunch.
 His favorite dish was the eel meat.
 He put some eels which were alive into the boiling pot.
-And then a strong thing happened in front of them.
+And then a strange thing happened in front of them.
 One of the plumb eels curved its part of the long body above the boiling water.

 The scholar was very curious about this phenomenon, so he took out the eel and cut it, opened the curved body.
 What they found out was many small eels (offspring) were inside.
 This is the noble motherly love and compassion.
 It is the natural instinct for all mothers.
 From that day onwards, this man became a vegetarian.
 For a mother it is too cruel for killing her own child who is very innocent.
 Whatever reason terminates the embryo is just one’s own fault and the outcome of indulgence in sexual pleasures and sexual misconduct.
 Murdering one’s own baby is not the right way to solve social problem, but to restraint in sexual misbehavior.